garronej/evt/README.md

 evtShape.$attach(
     shape => shape.type === "CIRCLE" && shape.radius > 100 ?
         [ shape.radius ] : null,
-    radius => console.log(`radius: ${radius}`) //NOTE: radius is inferred of being of type number !
+    radius => console.log(`radius: ${radius}`) //NOTE: radius is inferred as being of type numbers !
 );

-//Nothing will be printed to the console, it's a SQUARE evtShape.post({
+//Nothing will be printed on the console, it's a SQUARE evtShape.post({
     "type": "SQUARE",
     "sideLength": 3
 });

-//Nothing will be printed to the console, The circle is too small. evtShape.post({
+//Nothing will be printed on the console, The circle is too small. evtShape.post({
     "type": "CIRCLE",
     "radius": 3